 trip and I have posted a trip report on Birding-Aus.
 We have two more to

-run this year on 28 September and 30 November.
-At this stage, I don't
+run this year on 30 September and 25 November.
+At this stage, I have

 The east coast of Tasmania is unusual because boat trips get out in